Sunday, 30 April 2023

 I told him I was fine, before he went along on his way and continued his day, as did the two women.

 A quick inspection of the bike showed no damage, apart from to the right wing mirror which had come loose.
 This road turned out to be a a convenient place to have a mishap as there was a Kwik-Fit garage right opposite.
-The guy quickly resolved the issue by secreting the wing mirror back on, and everything was fine.
+The guy quickly resolved the issue by screwing the wing mirror back on, and everything was fine.
 Of course I would be getting the bike checked over properly once I got home.

 After that mini drama, I found a parking space a little further away, and swam my cares away at Parliament Hill Lido.